ADA – EMPLOYMENT

 The ADA protects the obvious examples of employees who are deaf, blind, or wheelchair bound.
 But the ADA also covers employees with physical conditions such as epilepsy, diabetes, severe arthritis, hypertension, or carpal tunnel syndrome and mental impairments such as major depression, bipolar disorder, and mental retardation.

 The ADA protects an employee or applicant with a disability ONLY if they are actually qualified for the job.
 The applicant must meet any job-related requirements for employment such as education level and skill set.
 And the applicant must be physically and mentally able to perform the functions of the job.
+Once these conditions are met, the ADA requires the business owner to make reasonable accommodations that aid or permit an employee with a disability to perform their job.

 How can a small business owner be ADA compliant?